mustafaon01/chatbot/README.md

 - STT didn't recognize the audio file
 - TTS doesn't find to audio file because of flask.
 However, you can play tts audios in your host project path real-time.
     Also, TTS can convert error messages.
-- sometimes transformers modules timeout, we need to refresh the page.
+- Sometimes transformers modules timeout, we need to refresh the page.
-- if change the flask port in .env file you need to change also only api(or app)/Dockerfile.
+- If change the flask port in .env file you need to change also only api(or app)/Dockerfile.
 [ONLY FOR FLASK PORT]
 - Filtering methods are writen but not implemented in app.py because models don't work quickly and filters method make them more slower.
 - You can see logs in /logs.